Special Notes regarding the Meeting Minutes

 Latino Roundtable: GK Peters reported.

-Unfinished Business: Any motion tabled from the prior meeting - No motions were tabled from the prior meeting.
+Unfinished Business: Any motion tabled from the prior meeting.
+No motions were tabled from the prior meeting.

 New Business:

-Miscellaneous:
+Miscellaneous: None

 Grand Knight’s

-Report: GK Greg Peters
+Report: GK Greg Peters (given by DGK White)

 · Previously discussed under Program Director Report and New Business